Tribes bury Southern California's famed mountain lion, P-22 - KESQ

 Some representatives of the Chumash, Tataviam and Gabrielino (Tongva) peoples argued that samples taken during the necropsy should be buried with the rest of his body in the ancestral lands where he spent his life.
 Some tribal elders said keeping the specimens for scientific testing would be disrespectful to their traditions.
 Mountain lions are regarded as relatives and considered teachers in LA’s tribal communities.

-Tribal representatives, wildlife officials and others discussed a potential compromise in recent weeks, but it was not immediately clear Monday what conclusion the group reached before P-22 was buried in an unspecified location in the Santa Monica Mountains on Saturday.
+Tribal representatives, wildlife officials and others discussed a potential compromise in recent weeks, but a consensus was not reached before P-22 was buried in an unspecified location in the Santa Monica Mountains on Saturday.

+“While we have done everything we could to keep the carcass intact, the Tribes and agencies involved are still working toward a conclusion about some of the samples,” the state Department of Fish and Wildlife said in a statement Monday.
+“What is important to understand is that the Tribes and agencies involved all agreed on moving forward with the burial and it was a moving ceremony.
+We have come to a better place of understanding and we look forward to continued growth from this place.”

+It was not clear whether the unspecified samples might also be buried with the animal in the future or if the tribes have agreed to let scientists keep some specimens for additional testing.

 The Natural History Museum of Los Angeles County, where the cougar’s remains had been kept in a freezer before the burial, called the burial a “historically significant ceremony.”